 Health Literacy

 Health literacy includes someone’s skills to find and use info.
 It also includes the quality of messages from health organizations.
 It also includes health professionals’ skills to share info.
-I like to focus on health organizations and professionals rather than mass audiences.
-I think it makes more sense to target people whose job it is to discuss health.
+I like to focus on how to equip health organizations and professionals to communicate more clearly.
+I am not as into increasing people's personal health literacy skills.
+With only so many hours in the day, I think it makes more sense to target people whose job it is to discuss health.

 Resources